-The ankle is the joint that connects the leg bones, the tibia, and fibula, to the foot.
+The ankle is the joint that connects the leg bones, the tibia, and the fibula, to the foot.
 Between them, the ankle bone, also known as talus, is found.
 The ends of the bone are covered with cartilage, which helps the ankle move smoothly up and down.
-Due to old age, disease or injury, the cartilage can wear off and this leads to a disease called arthritis, which can make moving the joint very painful.
+Due to old age, disease, or injury, the cartilage can wear off and this leads to a disease called arthritis, which can make moving the joint very painful.

 Ankle replacement surgery is the procedure in which the ends of the tibia and the talus will be cut and replaced with a prosthesis to help the joint move better, without pain.

 The patient will be put under general anesthesia so he doesn’t feel any pain or discomfort.

 The surgeon will make an incision in the front of the ankle and cut the muscles to reach the ankle joint.

 Then, he will carefully cut the ends of the tibia and the talus to remove the diseased parts of the bones.